 Sometimes it is just easier to touch the screen directly than move a cursor with a mouse.
 Take doing exercises on Duolingo, for example:

-Or trying to click on a bunch of items on the screen en masse.
+Or try to click on a bunch of items on the screen en masse.
 For example, in Quizlet, after adding foreign language vocabulary words, I like to “star” (favorite) the ones I don’t know well, so that I can review only those words and not ones I’ve already learned when practicing flashcards.
 With a mouse or touchpad, such a process is a lot more tedious and cumbersome.

 Of course, the touchscreen on most Windows laptops also allow the use of a precision stylus.
 This is particularly useful for graphics manipulation.
 Trying doing the following with a mouse, and it’ll take five times as long.